Home » Blog » Good sleep is essential for teen mental health

 Now, researchers from McGill University in Canada have found that teens who slept more during the pandemic were better able to avoid the depression and anxiety caused by shutdowns.

 The researchers studied how teens whose sleep they were tracking pre-pandemic coped with shutdowns.
 Before the pandemic, most of the teens in the study got insufficient sleep.
 They woke up tired, slept too few hours a night, and suffered from “social jet lag,” where weekend sleep patterns differ from weekday sleep.

 They expected the pandemic to make sleeping problems worse, due to the lack of regular schedules and increased stress.
 What they found instead was many teens saw their sleep schedules improve during lockdowns.

 Teens in lockdown:

 What happened?
 Well, without early school starts, teens could sleep until they felt ready to wake up.
 Because they had no extracurricular activities, they didn’t have to stay up late to do homework.
-But, on the other hand, parents also became less strict about bedtimes, so the teens didn’t head to bed until they were ready to sleep.
-As a result, social jetlag disappeared – they slept in response to their biological clocks 7 days a week, and their sleep schedules became consistent.
+But, on the other hand, parents also became less strict about bedtimes, so teens didn’t head to bed until they were ready to sleep.
+As a result, social jetlag disappeared.
+Teens slept in response to their biological clocks seven days a week, and their sleep schedules became consistent.

-This big change in sleep schedules had huge benefits for their mental health.
-Teens whose sleep improved had less anxiety and depression from the pandemic, they were more cheerful, and they were more resilient.
+This big change in sleep schedules had huge benefits on their mental health.
+Teens whose sleep improved had less anxiety and depression from the pandemic and they were more cheerful and resilient.